metal3-io/baremetal-operator/docs/configuration.md

 `IRONIC_SKIP_CLIENT_SAN_VERIFY` -- ("True", "False") Whether to skip the ironic client certificate SAN validation.

-`BMO_CONCURRENCY` -- The number of concurrent reconciles performed by the Operator.
-Default is the number of CPUs, but no less than 2 and no more than 8.

 `PROVISIONING_LIMIT` -- The desired maximum number of hosts that could be (de)provisioned simultaneously by the Operator.
 The limit does not apply to hosts that use virtual media for provisioning.
 The Operator will try to enforce this limit, but overflows could happen in case of slow provisioners and / or higher number of concurrent reconciles.
-For such reasons, it is highly recommended to keep BMO_CONCURRENCY value lower than the requested PROVISIONING_LIMIT.
+For such reasons, it is highly recommended to keep the controller concurrency value lower than the requested PROVISIONING_LIMIT.
 Default is 20.

 `IRONIC_EXTERNAL_URL_V6` -- This is the URL where Ironic will find the image for nodes that use IPv6.
 In dual stack environments, this can be used to tell Ironic which IP